pic

 Most considerations for achieving high performance are related to the compilation process.
 In particular, Julia employs Just-In-Time Compilation (JIT), a term reflecting that compilation happens on the fly during the function call.

-The quality of code generated during JIT critically determines performance.
 A key mechanism in this process is type inference, whereby the compiler attempts to identify concrete types for all variables and expressions.
 If the compiler succeeds in identifying concrete types, it can specialize instructions for each operation and yield fast code.

-This is the essence of type stability, which we'll cover extensively in the next chapter.
+This is the essence behind type stability, which we'll cover extensively in the next chapter.
 For instance, type inference in our example involves determining concrete types for 2, a = 1, and b = 2.
-Since all of them have type Int64, the compiler can specialize the computation of 2 + a * b for variables with type Int64.
+Since all values have type Int64, the compiler can specialize the computation of 2 + a * b for variables with type Int64.

 Remarks on Type Inference

-Functions Do Not Guarantee Concrete Types
+Functions Do Not Guarantee Identification of Concrete Types

 x = [1, 2, "hello"] # Vector{Any}